Lab Created Diamonds

 ONE OF THE MOST IMPORTANT DIFFERENTIATORS BETWEEN A LAB-GROWN DIAMOND AND AN ORGANIC DIAMOND:

-Lab created diamonds have no resale value.
+Lab created diamonds have little or questionable resale value depending on demand, market supply and technology driven price changes.
 Organic diamonds, on the other hand, typically retain value and can be sold years later if you so desire.

 What About "Diamond Alternatives" like Moissanite and Cubic Zirconia?